Are you a woman that has expressed interest in Freemasonry

 as a factor of both evolution and of transmission of traditions.

-Freemasonry is one tool, one way of life, where we as women can harness the wisdom,
+Freemasonry is one tool, one way of life, where we can harness the wisdom,

 inner equilibrium and strength required for such an undertaking.